Fenix TX: Riverfenix/Fenix TX (1997–2000)

-Lechuza and breakup
+Lechuza and breakup (2000–2002)

 Following the success of their MCA debut, Fenix TX went on numerous tours, including the Warped Tour and both national and international tours with label mates New Found Glory.
 However, in late 2000, drummer Reyes left the band to pursue other interests.
 To compensate, DeLaPaz took over drumming duties for the band and a search for a new guitarist commenced.
 In March 2001, James Love was announced as the replacement guitarist.
 Simultaneously, the band revealed the name of their follow-up record, Lechuza.

-Lechuza was released on May 22, 2001 and debuted on No. 87 of the Billboard 200, with its single "Threesome" reaching No. 66 on the UK Singles Chart.
+Lechuza was released on May 22, 2001, and debuted on No. 87 of the Billboard 200, with its single "Threesome" reaching No. 66 on the UK Singles Chart.
 The album featured a total of eleven songs, all of which were more raucous and energetic than those on the band's previous efforts, with occasional escapes into heavy metal-esque guitar distortion paired with screaming vocal patterns.
-The reason for the change in style was Lewis' and DeLaPaz's constant feelings of disapproval for the band's songs, as revealed by Salazar in an interview in late 2002: "[...] for Lechuza the guys were looking for a different direction so they wrote some songs that were way different, like Something Bad's Gonna Happen and Pasture of Muppets, just so that they could have some songs that they could, in their words, actually have fun playing onstage."
 One of these songs, "Beating a Dead Horse", explicitly addresses the problems that had arisen within the band.

-Eventually, the continuously growing rift between Salazar and the other two founding members caused Love to leave Fenix TX shortly after the release of the album.
-Dennis Hill of the Southern Californian pop punk band Lefty temporarily filled his place, while a permanent replacement was found in Pivit's Chris Lewis (unrelated to bassist Adam Lewis), during a tour with P.O.D. in October 2001.
+Shortly after the release of the album James Love left the band and Dennis Hill of the Southern Californian pop punk band Lefty temporarily filled his place, while a permanent replacement was found in Pivit's Chris Lewis (unrelated to bassist Adam Lewis), during a tour with P.O.D. in October 2001.
 However, he never legally became a member, which ultimately allowed DeLaPaz and Adam Lewis to overrule Salazar in a decision to break up the band.
 This occurred in the middle of the writing process for what would have become Fenix TX's third album.
-On September 19, 2002, the disbandment of Fenix TX was officially announced, despite Salazar's wishes to continue the band.
+On September 19, 2002, the disbandment of Fenix TX was officially announced.